Calendar icon June 28, 2023

 “What is your mission as it relates to your employees?
 What is your mission as it relates to your stakeholders?
 What is your mission as it relates to your owners/investors?
 What is your mission as it relates to your tenants/residents?”

-How to Optimize Operating Costs to Increase Profitability
+How to Reduce Operating Costs to Increase Profitability

 So, once you’ve considered the three steps to 3X your profit and evaluated the pitfalls of profitability – what next?
 How do you actually optimize your operating costs and increase profitability?